Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 foxtail palm

-Foxtail palm is a medium sized tree suitable to grow in Southern Florida
+Foxtail palm is a medium sized tree suitable to growing in south Florida

-Thriving in zones 10b and 11, the popular Florida palm will only grow in the southern areas of the state.
-The medium-sized palm grows up to 30 ft. tall (9 m).
+The foxtail palm grows in zones 10b and 11, and it is a popular palm in Florida.
+However, it will only thrive in the southern areas of the state.

-Florida Palm Tree Identification: Identify the foxtail palm by its bushy arching fronds, branchless smooth columnar trunk that is white with ringed patterns.
+Florida Palm Tree Identification: The foxtail palm can be recognized by its bushy, arching fronds and its smooth, columnar trunk devoid of branches.
+The trunk often displays white ringed patterns.

 Queen Palm (Syagrus romanzoffiana)